Becoming a carer

 A guide to how your finances might be affected

 Around 6.5 million people in the UK are unpaid carers.
-That’s 1 in 8 adults who provide unpaid care for a loved one such as a friend or family member who is elderly, disabled or seriously ill.
+That’s one in eight adults who provide unpaid care for a loved one such as a friend or family member who is elderly, disabled or seriously ill.

 You can navigate through the guide using the table of contents, or if you'd like to read the guide end-to-end in full, you can download the PDF.